second-state/simple-timelock-smart-contract/README.md

 Finalize owner participation.

-Once all allocations have been made and the ERC20 tokens have been transferred into the linear timelock contract, the owner can call the linear timelock contract's `finalizeAllIncomingDeposits()` function.
-This makes the linear timelock non-custodial, whereby the contract owner has no ability to alter token amounts and so forth.
-The operation of the linear timelock contract is purely based on the math in the `transferTimeLockedTokensAfterTimePeriod` function from this point forward.
+Once all allocations have been made and the ERC20 tokens have been transferred into the timelock contract, the owner can call the timelock contract's `finalizeAllIncomingDeposits()` function.
+This makes the timelock non-custodial, whereby the contract owner has no ability to alter token amounts and so forth.
+The operation of the timelock contract is purely based on the math in the `transferTimeLockedTokensAfterTimePeriod` function from this point forward.

 ## Step 9